-Managing the IP network is straightforward.
-Bittium Tactical Network ManagementTM system offers easy-to-use and visual tools for managing both the networks and their nodes.
+Managing the TAC WIN and Tough SDR networks is straightforward.
+Bittium Tactical Network Management[TM] system offers easy-to-use and visual tools for managing both the networks and their nodes.
 The planning tool is used for planning the locations of the networks and their nodes so that optimal network performance can be achieved.
 This is done by verifying the network connectivity of the chosen network topology while considering the variations in the terrain.
-This enables defining the best position for the radio nodes in addition to estimating both coverage areas and
+This enables defining the best position for the radio nodes in addition to estimating both coverage areas and link budgets for the selected nodes.
+When the networks are in operational use, the system provides a realtime and reliable status view of the provided connectivity service and the node configurations (Figure 4).
+The data collected from the networks and nodes during operation is recorded and it can be easily analyzed.
+This enables optimizing the network performance for upcoming operations.